 Step-by-step export plan

-Starting with export really needs preparation.
+Starting to export needs preparation.
 Every country has its own laws and regulations.
-Completing your step-by-step plan and the outcome will differ per country and product.
-When you see opportunities in another country or with a different product, your preparation will start all over again.
+When you complete your step-by-step plan, the outcome will differ per country and product.
+When you see opportunities in another country or with a different product, your preparation will start all over again.Â

 1. Research the export market